What is Citric Acid

-- Bath bombs are a fun way to mineralise your body.
-A bath bomb would not be a Bath bomb without Citric Acid.
+- Bath Bombs – Bath bombs are a fun way to mineralise your body.
+A Bath Bomb would not be a Bath Bomb without Citric Acid.
 The three main ingredients of Bath Bombs are Citric Acid, Sodium Bicarbonate and Epsom Salt.
-When this combination is blended and added to hot water, the carbon dioxide in the Bicarb Soda reacts with the Citric Acid resulting in a wonderful bubbling, fizzing, effervescent sensation as you soak in water rich in Magnesium supplied by the Epsom salt.
+When this combination is blended and added to hot water, the carbon dioxide in the Bicarb Soda reacts with the Citric Acid resulting in a wonderful bubbling, fizzing, effervescent sensation as you soak.

-- Citric acid is often present in hair care products as an anti-dandruff agent in shampoos.
+- Cosmetic formulations – Citric Acid is often present in hair care products, for example, as an anti-dandruff agent in shampoos.

-Citric acid can be found in commercial facial cream and lotions where it acts as an antioxidant, revitalising skin and balancing pH.
-Rich in Vitamin C, a powerful antioxidant, it enhances the production of collagen potentially restoring both skin firmness and elasticity.
+Citric Acid can be found in commercial facial cream and lotions where it acts as an antioxidant, revitalising skin and balancing pH levels.
+Rich in Vitamin C and a powerful antioxidant, it enhances the production of collagen, potentially restoring both skin firmness and elasticity.
 It is also a proven skin exfoliator, removing dead skin cells.
-Potentially, skin revitalised by Citric Acid can result in a wonderful youthful complexion.

-- If you live in an area with hard water then detergents cannot soap & sud properly.
-The minerals in hard water (usually calcium and magnesium) prevents detergent from soaping up and sudsing properly.
-Citric acid binds those minerals resulting in water which is now soft allowing detergents to do their job.
-Often when the water is soft less detergent is needed.
+- Improved Cleaning – If you live in an area with hard water, then detergents cannot soap and sud properly.
+The minerals in hard water (usually calcium and magnesium) prevent detergent from soaping up and sudsing properly.
+Citric Acid binds those minerals, resulting in water which is now soft, allowing detergents to do their job.
+Often, when the water is soft less detergent is needed.

-- to clean dirty windows blend a tablespoon of Citric Acid with a litre of water.
-Pour into a spray bottle, spray, wipe and presto!
+- Windows – to clean dirty windows, blend a tablespoon of Citric Acid with a litre of water.
+Pour into a spray bottle, spray, wipe and hey presto!

-- Use to remove mineral scale from washing machines, dishwashers, shower heads, even coffee makers.
-To descale the washing machine add a couple of scoops to hot water, no clothes, and run a full cycle.
-With the dishwasher add it to your detergent and be amazed at the sparkle and shine of dishes and cutlery.
+- As a de-scaler – Use to remove mineral scale from washing machines, dishwashers, shower heads, even coffee makers.
+To descale the washing machine, add a couple of scoops to hot water, no clothes, and run a full cycle.
+With the dishwasher, add it to your detergent and be amazed at the sparkle and shine of dishes and cutlery.